Healthcare and Business Major requirements

 Current students will find the most current curriculum documents on the COPHS Resources section of Moodle.
-Students not currently in COPHS may contact Tina Vatwer email@example.com or 317-940-9655 for curricular documents.
+Students not currently in COPHS may contact Tina Vawter email@example.com or 317-940-9655 for curricular documents.

 Student Learning Outcomes for the Healthcare and Business Program

 Students successfully completing this program will be able to: